Understand why behavior change is difficult by recognizing the factors that shape daily actions.

 Subtle or hidden cues that influence thoughts and actions without being overtly noticed.

 Most people do not struggle with change because they lack information.
 They struggle because habits, identity, environment, and competing demands shape behavior.
-This topic explores why knowing what to do rarely translates into doing it consistently.
-By understanding the natural resistance that accompanies change, learners can replace frustration with realism and approach progress with steadiness rather than urgency.
+Understanding why change feels difficult begins with recognizing these influences and how they operate in everyday life.

 Understanding Behavior and Change explores the building blocks of routines-from cues and rewards to the stages of change and catalysts for action.
 Ten focused questions with instant feedback will help you identify triggers, break unwanted patterns, and establish lasting, positive habits.